-American Express upped its rewards game in the last quarter of 2016, with targeted promos for the SPG Amex cards, double Membership Rewards points at all small businesses until the end of 2016, the introduction of 5X points on airfare for The Platinum Card® from American Express, and The Business Platinum® Card from American Express receiving a 35% Airline bonus.
+American Express upped its rewards game in the last quarter of 2016, with targeted promos for the SPG Amex cards, double Membership Rewards points at all small businesses until the end of 2016, the introduction of 5X points on airfare for The Platinum Card® from American Express (on up to $500,000 of airfare purchases per calendar year booked directly with airlines), and The Business Platinum Card® from American Express receiving a 35% Airline bonus.

 Note: Amex recently dropped this benefit from 50% to 35% and introduced a points cap of 500K per year.
+They later increased the cap to 1 million points per year for business cardholders.
 See our breakdown of the changes for all the details.

 What that means for points and miles fans is a bumper crop of Membership Rewards points quietly filling up Amex accounts.
 And likely, some itchy trigger fingers ready to push the button on points transfers and award redemptions from the Amex Travel Center.